 Located at the Eastern city boundaries of Düsseldorf, Gerresheim might not be the first place you will visit when exploring Düsseldorf for the first time.
 However, according to Karo from Waalheimat who grew up in this lovely district, this somewhat secret location in Düsseldorf makes Gerresheim a hidden gem.

 Karo has offered her insider tips to exploring the best of Gerresheim.
-Have a look!
+Let’s have a look – but before, check out our adventures!

 Best food spots in Gerresheim?